-- 1. Once you have the appliance in place and secured, reach up through the flue opening and grab the attachment bar and pull down inside flue opening.
-Figure 40.2. - 2.
+- Once you have the appliance in place and secured, remove the tube channel assembly, baffle board and ceramic blanket.
+Detailed instructions are found on pages 24 and 25. - Reach up through the flue opening and grab the attachment bar and pull down inside flue opening.
+Figure 42.1. - 3.
 Insert the 5/16 bolts inside the cast flue and through the chimney mounting bar.
 Securely tighten the nuts.
-Fasteners are provided. - 3.
+Fasteners are provided. - 4.
 Re-install the tube channel assembly, baffle board, ceramic blanket and baffle protection channel.

-F. Surround & Trim Kit Installation
+F. Standard Surround & Trim Kit Installation